 Recruitment of sales staff

 It's easy to select candidates by looking at their previous roles, as this is tangible and measurable.
-It allows you to assume, for example, that a candidate with five years' experience is better than a candidate with two years' experience.
+It allows you to assume, for example, that a candidate with five years of experience is better than a candidate with two years of experience.

 While this approach will help you find an experienced salesperson, it is not a guaranteed way to identify a top salesperson.